G-20. Printed Books to 1800: Description & Analysis

 If you anticipate the need to produce bibliographical descriptions of your own, including accurate collational formulas, you may find G-10 more suited to your needs.
 If a broader overview would better suit your career plans or personal interests, then either of the Printed Books courses would be a good fit.
 Because of the overlap in course content, Rare Book School discourages students from applying to a Printed Books course and G-10 in the same year; however, students who complete either of the Printed Books courses are welcome to apply to G-10 in subsequent years, but not vice versa.
 Students who take G-10 will find themselves better prepared for the Advanced Descriptive Bibliography course.

-David Whitesell is Curator in the Albert and Shirley Small Special Collections Library at the University of Virginia, before which he was Curator of Books at the American Antiquarian Society, rare book cataloger at the Houghton Library, Harvard University, and in the antiquarian book trade.Full Bio »
+David Whitesell is Curator in the Albert and Shirley Small Special Collections Library at the University of Virginia, before which he was Curator of Books at the American Antiquarian Society, a rare book cataloger at the Houghton Library, Harvard University, and in the antiquarian book trade.Full Bio »